 Choosing a cosmetic doctor in Sydney should be a structured decision, not a rushed one.
 AHPRA's public guidance is useful here because it shifts the focus away from advertising language and back toward registration, qualifications, informed consent, and safety.
+The Sydney cosmetic market has grown rapidly over the last decade, and the way clinics present themselves online can make it difficult to tell the difference between a carefully operated medical practice and a marketing website that exists primarily to sell appointments.
+This guide walks through the practical checks you can do yourself, the questions you should ask at consultation, and the regulatory framework that now applies to all cosmetic procedures in Australia.

 The most useful first question is not "who seems impressive online?".
 It is "what can I verify, what questions should I ask, and do I feel I have enough information to decide safely?".
+The steps below are designed to give you a framework to answer that second question confidently, regardless of which cosmetic doctor you are considering.

 Start with the AHPRA Register